 3D Microscopes: To boldly go (with Rick Groleau)

-Transforming biomedical research, one structure at a time, at the Harvard Cryo-EM Center (with Rick Groleau)
+Transforming biomedical research, one structure at a time (with Rick Groleau)

 Brain Expansion (with Rick Groleau)

 "Bet hedging" explains the efficacy of drug combinations

 - Chasing Big Dreams | Class Day 2019

 - State of the School Address | 2019

 - Transforming the Future of Human Health | Symposium for the Blavatnik Institute at HMS